Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/columns-strings.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The central section of the Barberini Harp with three figures of youths holding up a pedestal carrying the two putti.
+Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***